The Critique Magazine Logo

 Ugandan President Yoweri Museveni speaking in Strasbourg, 2015.

-For the regime in Kampala, this produces a dilemma.
+For the Ugandan regime, this produces a dilemma.
 Bobi Wine remains inside the country, in hiding, fearing for his life.
 Several senior figures of his party are imprisoned.
 Killing him risks mass unrest, possibly violent conflict.
 Imprisoning him would turn detention into a permanent site of mobilisation—an opposition headquarters behind bars.
 Neither option promises stability.
 Both raise the political cost of repression.

 This leaves the unresolved question of whether Europe’s intervention is helpful—or whether it risks escalation.
 Public pressure can restrain violence; it can also provoke it.
 Visibility may save lives; it may endanger those least able to protect themselves.
 There is no risk-free choice.